renatodeleao/vue-sticky-directive/README.c0ad8ae5.md

 export default {
   name: "your-component-name",
   /**
-   * You can use alternative namespace instad of "sticky" here */
+   * You can use alternative namespace instead of "sticky" here */
   directives: {
     "sticky": VueStickyDirective